meweigel/SolrIndexChangeAlert/README.txt

 has a reference to a FileAlterationObserver.
 The FileAlterationObserver will observe file alterations and then invoke a registered IndexChangeListenerImpl event listener.
 The IndexChangeListenerImpl has a reference to an instance of a StompMessageClient that it uses to send AlertMessages to the  Websocket application endpoint /app/alertMessage.
-The incoming AlertMessages are then reveived by the contoller of the Solr Index Change Alert service and are processed by its onMessageReceived method, which then routes ResponseMessages to the subscribed topic endpoint /topic/responseMessage which the web browser client is subscribed to.
+The incoming AlertMessages are then received by the contoller of the Solr Index Change Alert service and are processed by its onMessageReceived method, which then routes ResponseMessages to the subscribed topic endpoint /topic/responseMessage which the web browser client is subscribed to.
 The messages will then be displayed in a table for review.

    When something is added/removed/changed to the Solr indexs, a message is sent to the web